PennyLeScroche/PennyLeScroche.github.io/notes.md

 Start the game with rumors, traditions with lost meaning, and lies told to you by established powers

+Maybe change idea to a semi-cozy exploration based video game

 ### Card Game